ownriver/Railway-Track-Defect-Detection-System/CAD MODELS/README.md

 This repository contains links to CAD models designed for rail track wear and tear detection using various sensor systems.

+**Do press "View in 3D" and kindly wait for the model to load completely (this may take a moment).**

 ## 📂 CAD Models

 ### 1. Acoustic Mic & AUX Mic Geo-Tracking Defect Detection System